astarinamaulida/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Very simple, user friendly, fast, and easy to navigate.

 ## Features
-- Shorten URL
+- Shorten your long URL in a blink!
-- Edit and/or existing URL
+- Easily edit and delete your long URL
+- Store your URLs, so if you need it you can just check anytime

 ## Final Product